Taha Hashim and Luke McLaughlin

-Rafael Nadal beaten at Davis Cup finals in potential farewell from tennis – live
+Rafael Nadal beaten at Davis Cup finals in potential tennis farewell – as it happened

 Rafael Nadal during his match against Botic van de Zandschulp.